AgentO3/what-is-devops/README.md

 - What is DevOps?
-  - It's Not
-    - Tools, Job Title
+  - A Job Title?
+    - A recruiter would like you to think that.
+  - A Tool?
+    - A vendor would like you to think that.
-  - IT Cultural Movement
+  - It's An IT Cultural Movement
   - Empathy Between Dev and Ops
+  - & Beyond
+    - The Customer
-- The Short History Of DevOps
+    - The Business
+  - How?
+    - Sharing, Communicating, Collaborating
+  - Why?
+    - To Be A Highly Effective IT Organization
+    - Respond Quickly To Customers Needs

+- Intro
+  - Developer @VividCortex
+  - Helping Make Awesome
+  - Home Brewing

 - DevOps Culture
-  - Agile & Lean Applied To Ops
+  - Agile & Lean As Applied To Ops
   - Ops Should Not Be A Blocker
     - Codify Your Knowledge
-  - Empowering Devs With Ops
+  - Ops For Everyone
+    - Empower Others
+  - Building Bridges Not Silos
+  - Mutual Interest in Learning & Growing

+- That's Nothing New!
+  - Your right!
+  - "It's all been done before." - The Barenaked Ladies
+  - IT & Programming is as driven by trend as the fashion industry is.

+- The Short History Of DevOps

 - You Can't Install DevOps
-  - DevOps is A Culture Obsessed With Tools
+  - DevOps is A Culture With A Tool Obession
-  - DevOps Tools
+  - Tools of The Trade
     - Configuration As Code
       - Puppet, Chef, Ansible
     - Metrics Aggregation
-      - Logstash/Kibana, Loggly, Graphite
+      - Logstash/Kibana, Loggly, VividCortex
     - Infrastructure As Code
       - Cloudformation, Terraform
     - Continuous Delivery